accujazz/homepage/content/work.md

 date: 2021-10-14T04:30:00+02:00
 ---

-I've been working remotely for the last few years.
+I've been working remotely for the last 5+ years.
 I am interested in the processes that help understand customer needs,  build the right things and skip unnecessary.

 - I consulted on product development a US-based startup that is building a platform for creating tournaments and competitions for online video games.
 	- You can read [Making Group Competition Flow x100 More Simple and Efficient](/posts/making-group-competition-flow-x100-more-simple-and-efficient/) to get an idea of the problems that I was solving.